Nurturing Wonder, with Nature.

 Plymouth, IN 46563

-In the future, we plan to fundraise so that we may have scholarships available for those in need.
+In the future, we should be able to accept Debit/Credit/PayPal through our website or in person & we plan to fundraise so that we may have scholarships available for those in need.

 We also have a growing collection of winter-weather gear that has been donated from several kind folks in the community.
 We plan to offer anyone who is in the Kids Club the opportunity to borrow the article for the season and return it when they are done to be shared with others.

 We do offer a 20% discount to those registering siblings.

 John at (574)339-3912